Define where the pipeline should find input data and save output data.

 default: 1e-10

-Sets the cutoff value for Evalue below which hits are discarded
+Sets the cutoff value for Evalue below which hits are discarded.

-For more information check DeepARG documentation.
+For more information check the DeepARG documentation.

 Modifies tool parameter(s):